 For the next one, I really like the ‘Extreme Ownership’ book.
 It’s not necessarily a textbook.
-It’s really about leadership, how to r&d it and help yourself to think for collaborative strategic conversation.
+It’s really about leadership, how to R&D it, and helping yourself to think for collaborative strategic conversation.
 ‘Extreme Ownership’ by Jocko Wellington is a great book.

 The other one I’ve been looking at a lot lately because I’m not really a massive data guy.
 So I’ve been delving into ‘Design and Data Intensive Applications’ book, which is really good.
-For the last one, I’ve read it a couple of times, is the ‘Ask Your Developer’ book.
-And in particular Chapter Nine which is about what they do with their developer experience, self service portal etc.
+The last one, I’ve read it a couple of times, is the ‘Ask Your Developer’ book.
+And in particular, Chapter Nine which is about what they do with their developer experience, self-service portal, etc.

 That’s a great book.

 My first one is Simon Wardley’s ‘Wardley Mapping’ book.
 I’m not sure that he has a name for it, but it’s free on Medium.
 It’s a really good read.
 And there is a print copy on Amazon.